AmalAlshahrani98/news/README.md

 * Searched:

-for different apps and what is the basic features in every app
+Searched for different apps and what is the basic features in every app

 * wrote :